q0j0p/food/notes/notes.md

 * The USDA branded items list contains list of ingredients for each food item, in a format typically seen on labels.
 Use of punctuation is not consistent.

-* Reipe datasets have ingredients lists that are typically composed of "quantity-unit-item" phrases.
+* Recipe datasets have ingredients lists that are typically composed of "quantity-unit-item" phrases.